 Is Pabellón Criollo the same as Caraotas Negras?

 Similar to the answer above.
-Caraotas Negras is the traditional beans dish of Venezuela.
+Caraotas Negras is the traditional bean dish of Venezuela.
 It's a simple, delicious meal on its own.
 Dried black beans are sorted, lightly seasoned, and simmered slowly.
 It's also possible to cook them in a pressure cooker - details are in the recipe.

 Do other countries share this dish with Venezuela?